Nearly 100 percent of Seattle’s soda tax is being passed on to consumers, new report estimates

 - Seattle City Council starts debate on upzones today; here's how neighborhoods across the city would be affected

-“We don’t know why, but they did see something similar in Berkeley,” the California city that adopted a tax before Seattle, said research-team leader Jesse Jones-Smith, an epidemiology professor.
+“We don’t know why, but they did see something similar in Berkeley,” the California city that adopted a tax before Seattle, said research-team leader Jesse Jones-Smith, an associate professor of health services and epidemiology.

 Seattle’s tax of 1.75 cents per fluid ounce, which took effect in January 2018, is charged to distributors of sugar-sweetened beverages.
 But the distributors can pass the tax on to stores and the stores can pass the tax on to consumers.